geemus/learn_fog/1_storage_documentation.markdown

 ### Mock

-You can refer back to the `Real` documentation block for usage details, but if you look at the `Mock` method itself you can see it is quite different.
-Rather than sending a request to S3, the `Mock` method updates a hash in memory that simulates the remote state.
+You can refer back to the `Real` documentation for usage details, but if you look at the `Mock` method itself you can see it is quite different.
+Rather than sending requests to S3, `Mock` methods update an in-memory hash that simulates the remote state.

 ### http://fog.io

-Another great place to find consolidated information is on [fog.io](http://fog.io), but all that info is also available in the source.
+Another great place to find consolidated information is available locally [learn_fog/fog.io/index.html](fog.io/index.html) or online at [fog.io](http://fog.io).

-    $ cd learn_fog/fog.io

-The front page is `index.html` and other pages can be navigated to from there.

 ## Highlights